 How to redesign life during COVID

 The past 10 months have been challenging us with a huge impact on all domains of life, from health to family and social relationships to a working environment with devastating economic repercussions.
-The invisible enemy has catapulted us in a new dimension, by dictating how we live, what we can and cannot do and by limiting our freedom of movement and action like no other.
+The invisible enemy has catapulted us into a new dimension by dictating how we live, what we can and cannot do, and limiting our freedom of movement and action like no other.

-But because human beings have – fortunately – enormous coping skills and immense power in adapting to new situations, we will go through this time and get rid of COVID!
+But because human beings have – fortunately – enormous coping skills and immense power to adapt to new situations, we will go through this time and get rid of COVID!
 Sure thing.
 But the question here is not about when and how the pandemic will be over; it’s more about how the post-COVID time will look like.

-We all know, we humans forget quickly, and we like to restore things as they were before, because they are familiar to us.
-But it would be insane to think to go back to what the world was before COVID!
+We all know humans forget quickly, and we like to restore things as they were before because they are familiar to us.
+But it would be insane to think about going back to what the world was like before COVID!

 What do you think?

-I fear that if we are not prepared for a radical transformation, more pandemics are likely to come back!
+I fear that more pandemics are likely to come back if we are not prepared for a radical life transformation!

 While we are now facing the second wave of the COVID spreading in the northern hemisphere, the uncertainty and the threat of ongoing lockdown and limitations on our freedom are affecting us even in a greater way.